aditya-gupta-dev/fireship-editor/README.md

-# fireship-editor
+# Fireship Editor

-A vscode extension that takes screenshot everytime you save the file
+This extension lets you take screenshot on every file edit within VSCode.

+## Features

+Run the command `Start Editor` and it will start taking a screenshot everytime you save a file.